jendelel/MultiWordHighlight/README.md

 # MutliWordHighlight
 Visual Studio Extension that highlights multiple custom words in all open files.

 I created this extension for my father for his birthday.
-By donwloading or using this extension, you are congratulating him as well. ;)
+By downloading or using this extension, you are congratulating him as well. ;)

 ## How to install
-Install via Visual Studio Marketplace (https://marketplace.visualstudio.com/).
+Install via Visual Studio Marketplace (https://marketplace.visualstudio.com/items?itemName=jendelel.MultiWordHighlight).

 ## How to use
 Right click on any word under the caret and select Toggle highlight of current word in the MultiWordHighlight menu.